AFRICA

 11) How is “control” defined?

-"Control" and "Change of control" is interpreted according to EU competition law, including the EU Commission’s Consolidated Jurisdictional Notice, in accordance with Serbia’s obligations stipulated in the Stabilization and Association Agreement.
-This has also been confirmed by the Serbian Competition Authority on various occasions.
+"Control" and "Change of control" are also interpreted according to EU competition law, including the EU Commission’s Consolidated Jurisdictional Notice, in accordance with Serbia’s obligations stipulated in the Stabilization and Association Agreement.

 12) Acquisition of a minority interest